test-repo-billy/azure-rest-api-specs/specification/communication/data-plane/CallAutomation/readme.md

 ### Tag: package-preview-2023-06

-These settings apply only when `--tag=package-preview-2023-06` is specified on the command line.
+These settings apply only when `--tag=package-preview-2023-06` is specified on the command line1.

 ```yaml $(tag) == 'package-preview-2023-06'
 input-file: